Brendan Rodgers: Swansea City

 Rodgers accepted an offer to become the manager of Championship side Swansea City on 16 July 2010.
 Prior to this appointment, he had been asked to join the coaching staff at Manchester City under manager Roberto Mancini.
 His beginning as Swansea manager was very successful, leading to Rodgers being named the Championship Manager of the Month for February 2011 after Swansea won five out of the six league games they played that month, while keeping four clean sheets.
 By 25 April 2011, Rodgers had managed to comfortably secure Swansea City's place in the 2011 Championship Play-Offs for promotion into the Premier League, with a convincing 4–1 victory over Ipswich Town at the Liberty Stadium.

 On 16 May 2011, Rodgers led Swansea to the 2011 Championship Play-Off final as the favourites after defeating underdogs Nottingham Forest over two legs in the semi-final.
 He faced his old club Reading in the final at Wembley Stadium on 30 May 2011, which Swansea won 4–2 thanks in part to a hat-trick from Scott Sinclair, meaning Swansea became the first Welsh team ever to gain promotion to the Premier League.
 Rodgers was praised by the media and supporters for consoling Reading manager Brian McDermott and owner John Madejski before receiving the trophy.

-Rodgers' first win as a Premier League manager came on 17 September 2011, when Swansea beat West Bromwich Albion 3–0 at the Liberty Stadium.
+Rodgers' first win as a Premier League manager came on 17 September 2011, when Swansea defeated West Bromwich Albion 3–0 at the Liberty Stadium.
 Despite many predicting before the season began that Swansea were favourites to be relegated, their debut season proved very impressive, as they picked up points against Liverpool, Newcastle United, Tottenham Hotspur and Chelsea, keeping them well above the relegation zone.
-In January 2012, Swansea claimed their first away win of the season at Aston Villa, a month which also saw them beat Arsenal 3–2 at home and hold Chelsea to a 1–1 draw.
+In January 2012, Swansea claimed their first away win of the season at Aston Villa, a month which also saw them defeat Arsenal 3–2 at home and hold Chelsea to a 1–1 draw.
 This saw Rodgers earn his first Premier League Manager of the Month award.
 In February, Rodgers signed a new three-and-a-half-year contract to keep him at the club until July 2015.